petersulyok/smfc/doc/X14H14_MANUAL_FANCONTROL.md

 ## 3.6 Holding a duty unattended

-Poll the **manual flag**, not the duty, and re-assert both when it drops.
+Poll the **manual flag**, not the duty, and re-assert both the flag and the duty when it drops.
+The flag is what tells you the fans were taken back; the duty must be re-written because it is only honoured while manual mode is active, so whatever cleared the flag has also let the automatic curve overwrite the duty.

 ```bash
 #!/bin/bash